ryanmphill/shodo-static-gen/README.md

 ## Deploy to Netlify
 1. Allow Netlify to install the project dependencies

 If you are using pipenv, Netflify will install dependencies directly from the `pipfile`.
-Otherwise, you will need to run `pip freeze > requirements.txt` to allow the dependencies to be installed via pip.
+Otherwise, you will need to generate a `requirements.txt` file via `pip freeze > requirements.txt`, `poetry export --format=requirements.txt > requirements.txt`, `uv pip compile pyproject.toml -o requirements.txt`, or similar to allow the dependencies to be installed via pip.

 ### pipenv